 The building’s design reveals the progressive transformation of Lima’s traditional residential architecture in the late 1940s, from a neoclassic and usually ornamented facade to a cleaner, simpler and unadorned one.
 Manor House Lima also reflects the influence of European urban culture of the 1950s, in which the low-rise residential buildings were the paradigm of good living and of sophisticated urban culture.

-In addition to the distinctive architectural features, the apartments have been thoroughly furnished with design pieces including Saarinen tables, Barcelona chairs, Bertoia chairs, Viena chairs, and Wassily chairs.
+In addition to the distinctive architectural features —high ceilings, large windows, loads of natural light and the warm ambience of polished wood floors-, the apartments have been thoroughly furnished with design pieces including Saarinen tables, Barcelona chairs, Bertoia chairs, Viena chairs, and Wassily chairs.